-Digital Cinematography: The Basics
+Digital Cinematography – The Basics

 Digital Cinematography

 First, let’s define the term “cinematography”.
 What is cinematography?
 Unlike photography, cinematography deals with moving images aka making movies!
-In the film industry, cinematography is both an art and technical skill.
-The cinematographer is in charge of lighting the scene, controlling the camera movements, choosing lenses and stocks, all to fit the emotional needs of the film and the vision of the director.
+In the film industry, cinematography is both an art and a technical skill.
+The cinematographer is in charge of lighting the scene, controlling the camera movements, and choosing lenses and stocks, all to fit the emotional needs of the film and the vision of the director.

 Many of the basic cinematography terms are similar to those relating to manual photography.
 If you’re into photography already, you’ve got a head start.
 Let’s go over the basics.